SpellholdStudios/Shadows_over_Soubar/README.md

 - Remove additional backup of *.tlk files.
 - Standardize folder names and file extensions.
 - Made cosmetic changes to the readme files.
-- Added 'outdated' to outdated readme files.
+- Added 'outdated' suffix to outdated readme files.
 - Replace tabs with spaces.
 - Removed redundant files.

 By Weigo:
 - Added sounds from ogg2 (only if they are missing).
-- Changed AR4230(N).mos files for EE and non-EE version (EE has larger images).
+- Changed AR4230(N).mos files for EE and non-EE versions (EE has larger images).
 - Changed tiz format to tbc format.
 - Added a7_tools.tpa by Argent77 for HANDLE_TILECONV function.
 - Added in %MOD_FOLDER%/Tools/Tileconv all tileconv versions.